Your holiday insurance, our expertise.

 |Sports Grade 4 (between 4,001 metres and 6,000 metres)||£600||reduced by 50%||Excluded|

-Essential Travel provides top quality, reliable hiking travel insurance covering all possible eventualities.
+Essential Travel provides top quality, reliable hiking travel insurance that ensures you have the correct cover in place for trekking.
 When it comes to medical expenses, baggage cover and cancellation, we've got your back - all you need to do is focus on getting the most out of your hike.
 Here are a list of some of the benefits and cover levels that come with our trekking travel insurance.

 Use the buddy system - Unless you have some serious experience behind you, hiking alone is not advised.
 Using the buddy system, you can make sure that all members of your groups stay together, and this reduces the likely hood of getting lost on the trail or separated from the group.